maheshmohite04238-png/Mohite-Warp-Drive-Framework/README.md

 ## 🔍 FINAL RESEARCH VALIDATION & THE SELF-SOLVING LINK
 **THE UNIFIED LOGIC:**
 The resolution of the Black Star's torsion field automatically dictates the required propulsion input for the vessel.
-This creates a self-solving navigational chain where the solution of the Black Star's saturation level ($\Lambda_{univ}$) provides the key for the Spaceship's navigation route ($E_{prop}$).
+This creates a self-solving navigational chain.

 1. **Torsion Mapping:** Observation of non-zero torsion signatures.
 2. **Saturation Correlation:** Mapping discharge frequency to the Mohite Limit integral.